anick8/walletTransaction/README.md

+﻿
-# Hashx Follow CUD Microservice
+# Hashx ContentPermission CUD Microservice

-Microservice to implement Follow Table Create Update and Delete operations.
+Microservice to implement ContentPermission Table Create Update and Delete operations.

-Run using -
+Run using - npm install npm start (OR) node index.js
-npm install
-npm start
-(OR)
-node index.js

 # Routes

-## /createFollow
+## /transferTokens

-Creates a new Follow :
+Creates a Wallet Transaction :

 Request Body -
+-req.body.Amount : Amount to be sent
+- req.body.FromWalletUUID : UUID of the wallet from which the amount is sent
+- req.body.ToWalletUUID : UUID of the wallet to which the amount is sent
+- req.body.ToWalletType : Type of the Wallet sent to
+-   req.body.ToUsername : Username of the Wallet sent to.
- - req.body.Follower : IdentityUUID of Follower
+-   req.body.TransactionStatus : status of the transaction.
- - req.body.Following : IdentityUUID of Following
+- req.body.,TransactionType : Type of Transaction

- *Optional Arguments
+- req.body.Note : Additional note that contains the transaction details

 Response Body -
-- res.data.Following

-Query : Insert into "Follow" ("Follower","Following")

-## /deleteFollow

-Deletes Follow row :
-Request Body -
- - req.body.Follower : IdentityUUID of Follower
- - req.body.Following : IdentityUUID of Following

- Response Body -
-- res.data.Follower
-- res.data.Following

-Query : delete from "Follow" where "Follower"= $1 AND "Following"=$2
+{'Balance', 'FromWalletUUID' , 'ToWalletUUID', 'TransactionUUID'}